mariuszzak/water_on_mars/README.md

 (2, 2 score: 23)
 ```

-# Server
+# Heatmap

-To start your Phoenix server:
+You can also process the data and generate a heatmap.
+In order to do this, start your Phoenix server:

 ```
 mix phx.server